 - How much time are you willing to work each day or week while you are on your trip?

 - If you’re a traveling family, how will one (or both) parents working impact your why or what you are trying to accomplish by taking this trip to begin with?

 For some, location independence is a great way to continue working while they see the world, but it’s not for everyone.

-By far the most popular way of making money while on the road, teaching English as foreign language (TEFL) is a great way to make some money while still traveling.
+One of the most popular ways of making money while on the road, teaching English as foreign language (TEFL), is a great way to make some money while still traveling.
 The necessary qualifications depend on where exactly you want to teach, but most developing countries only require you to have a college degree and be a native English speaker.
 A certificate of some kind (TEFL, TESOL, CELTA) is certainly helpful and may help you find a job more easily and with higher pay.